ArmanMar97/mvc/readme.md

     const DB = "";
 ```
 createPostTable and createAdminTable methods will create post and admin tables respectively with all required columns <br>
+Again "dbName" parameter is optional,if not set dbName will be your default DB. <br>
 After creating admin table you should create admin user by createAdminUser method.

 ---
 **WARNING!**
 Admin and Posts table shouldn't be named differently.

 ___